33 Best Birding Sites in Uganda, Uganda Birdwatching Spots & Destinations For Birding in Uganda

-The Sango Bay area is located in the north side of the Tanzania border.
+The Sango Bay area is located on the north side of the Tanzania border.
 This bay adjoins the Lake Nabugabo area to the north.
 The main road between Masaka and Mutukula at the Tanzanian border marks its western limit; its eastern limit is the Lake Victoria shoreline.
-This bay area consists of wetlands, grasslands and forests.
-There are five Forest Reserves named; Kaiso, Tero East and West, Namalala and Malabigambo.
-This site supports a big population of aquatic species of birds and according to recent statistics; there are approximately 16.5% of the World’s population of grey-headed Gulls (Larus cirrocephalus) that call the place home.
-Other bird species at the area include the grey crowned crowns, pelicans, the papyrus gonolek, the papyrus yellow warbler and kingfishers among others.
+This bay area consists of wetlands, grasslands, and forests.
+There are five Forest Reserves named; Kaiso, Tero East and West, Namalala, and Malabigambo.
+This site supports a big population of aquatic species of birds and according to recent statistics; there are approximately 16.5% of the World’s population of grey-headed Gulls (Larus cirrocephalus) call the place home.
+Other bird species in the area include the grey crowned crowns, pelicans, the papyrus gonolek, the papyrus yellow warbler, and kingfishers among others.

 Budongo Forest Reserve